 As you have probably noticed, interest rates have plummeted over the last two years.
 Not long ago it was easy to find saving account interest rates in the 4-5% range, and CD rates slightly higher than that.
-Right now the best savings accounts are offering interest rates just under 2%, which is a far cry from what many people were used to.
+Right now the best savings accounts are offering interest rates just over 1%.
+This is a far cry from what many people were used to.
 To take the place of the high rates that were so commonplace a year ago, many banks are now offering high interest checking accounts – some with interest rates more than double or triple what the best online savings accounts offer.

 High yield checking accounts are becoming more popular in banks across the nation, particularly the smaller regional banks that are vying for more customers and larger deposits.
 The biggest advantage these checking accounts offer is the high yield interest, but many of them offer other advantages such as free ATM withdrawals, no fees, and automatic bill pay.

 How good are the interest rates?
 Rates vary of course, but a bank in our local area is currently offering a high yield savings account which is over 3 times the interest rate that some of the large online banks offer.
 While this seems like it would fall under the “sounds too good to be true” test, it is true – if you meet the conditions.
 And the terms and conditions are the biggest downfall to these types of accounts.
 Let’s look at some general requirements.

 Banks are able to offer these high interest rates because these accounts are profitable for them when you meet the following criteria: